blackberry/Cascades-Community-Samples/CscMonitor/README.md

 **Known Issues**

 * You should ensure that the Bluetooth LE device that you use has been paired with the BlackBerry 10 device before using the application.
-Dynamic pairing will be added in a later release of this application.
+Dynamic pairing may be added in a later release of this application.

 ## Contributing Changes